-Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted considered for admission, even if submitted SAT or ACT Χ ACT Only Χ SAT Only Χ C8C C8B Has been removed from the CDS.
-C8C Has been removed from the CDS.
-C8D In addition, does your institution use e applicants' test s cores for academic c advising? - Yes X No C8E Latest date by which SAT or ACT s cores must be rece eived for fall-term a admission 1/15

-C8F If necessary, use this space to clarify your test Dickinson College has a test-optional policy. policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):
+Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted considered for admission, even if submitted SAT or ACT Х ACT Only X SAT Only X Has been removed from the CDS.
+Has been removed from the CDS.
+C8D In addition, does your institution use e applicants' test s cores for academi c advising?
+X Yes No C8E Latest date by which SAT or ACT s cores must be rec eived for fall-term a admission 1/15 - C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT): C8G Please indicate which tests your instituti SAT ACT on uses for placeme ent (e.g., state tests) ):